Mandy during her atelier training in Seattle, WA circa 2014

 Do you take yourself seriously as an artist?

-The new year is traditionally a time for planning hopes and dreams.
-It’s a time of big goal setting for how we want to shape our lives and the lives of our students.
-It’s that time of year where we can all take a deep breath and jump into new things.
+Every now and then, it’s important to take time for planning out our hopes and dreams.
+We need to take time for some big goal-setting for how we want to shape our lives and the lives of our students.
+Sometimes we just need to take a deep breath and jump into new things.
 Like sky diving errr… or maybe something even scarier like taking ourselves seriously as professional artists.

 Not too long ago, I remember feeling like I wanted to be a “serious” painter but thought I wasn’t able to because I was an art teacher.
 I felt that the whole upper echelons of the art world looked down on me, and that I had somehow ruined my chances of being taken seriously because I made the grave error of going into art education.

 Boy was I wrong!

 Enjoying this article?
 Join our newsletter for art lessons delivered right to your inbox!

 Please note that this post contains affiliate links.
 You can read our affiliates policy here.

 Nearly 10 years ago, while I was teaching K-12 art in a small, rural school district in Montana, I read a book by Juliette Aristides titled Classical Drawing Atelier.
 This book opened my eyes to the idea that art can be taught at very high technical levels.
 I learned that Rembrandt didn’t wake up painting like Rembrandt – he trained for many years in an atelier to achieve his technical proficiency.

 What a revolution to realize that the painters I admired most – Rembrandt, Da Vinci, Artemisia Gentileschi, Augusta Savage – ALL trained in ateliers.
 Even more amazing is when I realized these schools still exist.